dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 **Channel Strategy:**

 - **Facebook:** Increase budget to leverage its high conversion rates.
-- **Google:** Optimize for better conversion by focusing on top campaigns (SEA), refining keyword targeting, and improving ad and landing page relevance.
+- **Google:** Improve conversion rates by focusing on top campaigns (SEA), optimizing keyword targeting, and increasing ad and landing page relevancy.
 - **TikTok:** Conduct a focused final experiment targeting people aged 25-35 who are interested in business, finance, and freelance topics, using content that addresses their pain points, before considering a budget cut.

 **Campaign Tactics:**

-- **Prioritize High ROI:** Allocate more budget to campaigns demonstrating strong return (e.g., SEA, Static).
+- **Prioritize High ROI:** Allocate more budget to campaigns with a high return (e.g., SEA, Static).
 - **Explore High-Potential:** Monitor and test scaling campaigns with high conversion rates but low volume (e.g., Retargeting, Organic).
-- **Drive Faster Conversion:** Implement limited-time promos to encourage quicker subscriptions.
+- **Drive Faster Conversion:** Use limited-time promotions to encourage quicker subscriptions.

 <!------------------------------ PAGE 4  ----------------------------------->